wschreyer/PENTrack/README.md

 ### Boost

 The [Boost C++ libraries](https://www.boost.org/) are a prerequisite for the CGAL library.
-Additionally, the simulation uses the [odeint integrator](http://headmyshoulder.github.io/odeint-v2/) included in Boost 1.53.0 and newer.
+Additionally, the simulation uses various boost utilities and algorithms, including the [odeint integrator](http://headmyshoulder.github.io/odeint-v2/).
 Boost is included in most Linux OSs; should you need to download and compile it manually, you may have to adjust the search path of cmake by calling cmake with `-DBOOST_ROOT=/path/to/boost`.

-Boost 1.53.0 - 1.69.0 have been tested.
-Boost 1.64.0 is unusable as it contains [a bug](https://svn.boost.org/trac10/ticket/12516) that prevents compiling PENTrack.
+Boost 1.73.0 or newer is required.

 ### GMP and MPFR